typesense/typesense-website/docs-site/content/guide/boolean-tag-search.md

-# Boolean Tag Search
+# Boolean Search with Tags

+A common ask we hear is to be able to search using boolean operators (AND, OR) in full text search.
-A common use case for search engines is to filter datasets based on simple boolean logic.
-Typesense supports queries like this by allowing for boolean expressions in the `filter_by` property.
-However, since the `filter_by` property only supports exact matches, this can mean trading off some of the flexibility of full-text search.
-One natural way around this problem is to implement an experience called a tag search.
+Typesense supports boolean queries like this when filtering, using the `filter_by` property.
+However, since the `filter_by` property only supports exact matches, unlike the `q` parameter which supports full-text search with typo tolerance, this can mean trading-off some of the flexibility of full-text search.

+One natural way around this is to implement an experience called a tag search.
 This cookbook will demonstrate the use case for a tag-based search experience, and show you how to build one.

 ## Overview